ActiveState/documentation-public/content/_index.md

 ---
-title: Activator Learn
-description: Welcome to the website of Acme Corporation, the leading creator of digital shapes on the planet, providing precise shape creations that are ready to use.
-subtitle: shaping the *world* for you to *live in*
+title: ActiveState Platform documentation home
+description:
 ---

-Activator Learn&trade; is a test site for the ActiveState Platform docs.
+Welcome to the documentation site for the ActiveState Platform.